A national pillar for educating with strength and purpose

-In addition to the Doctor of Pharmacy program, the school offers the Pharm.D./M.P.H. and Pharm.D./M.B.A. joint degree programs.
-On average, more than 90% of pharmacy graduates have employment offers prior to graduation, and first-time NAPLEX pass rates and residency match rates consistently exceed the national averages.
+In addition to the Doctor of Pharmacy program, the school offers the PharmD/MPH, PharmD/MBA, PharmD/MHIA, and PharmD/MS Law joint-degree programs.
+On average, more than 90% of Pharmacy graduates have employment offers prior to graduation, and first-time NAPLEX pass rates and residency match rates consistently exceed the national averages.
 McWhorter offers two highly regarded Post-Graduate Year One (PGY1) residency programs and is a recipient of NIH funding.
 Home to Samford’s Center for Healthcare Innovation and Patient Outcomes Research and the Pharmaceutical Sciences Research Institute, McWhorter School of Pharmacy provides essential resources to the profession and community.

 School of Health Professions

 School of Public Health

 In the School of Public Health, students pursue a variety of disciplines focused on preventing disease and promoting improved health among entire communities and populations.
 Students work together to address some of the most difficult challenges to human health, from access to health care to violence and the return of infectious diseases.
-The School includes three departments: Nutrition and Dietetics, Health Informatics and Information Management, Healthcare Administration, Public Health, and Social Work.
-Undergraduate majors include foods and nutrition, nutrition and dietetics, and public health.
+The School includes five departments: Nutrition and Dietetics, Health Informatics and Information Management, Healthcare Administration, Public Health, and Social Work.
+Undergraduate majors include Healthcare Administration, Foods and Nutrition, Nutrition and Dietetics, and Public Health.
 Graduate programs are offered in Healthcare Administration, Health Informatics and Analytics, Nutrition, Public Health, and Social Work in addition to a dietetic internship.
-There are also many joint-degree options for students in the School of Public Health, including a Pharm.D./M.P.H.
+There are also many joint-degree options for students in the School of Public Health.

 The problems that affect health and well-being are complex in nature, and their resolution requires professionals to collaborate in an interdisciplinary manner.
 Consequently, School of Public Health students in every degree program work in collaboration with students in other departments and even other schools, learning to address the increasingly complex needs of the individuals and communities they serve.